 Serving the admin files¶

-When django.contrib.staticfiles is in INSTALLED_APPS, the Django development server automatically serves the static files of the admin app (and any other installed apps).
-This is however not the case when you use any other server arrangement.
-You’re responsible for setting up Apache, or whichever Web server you’re using, to serve the admin files.
+Note that the Django development server automatically serves the static files of the admin app (and any other installed apps), but this is not the case when you use any other server arrangement.
+You’re responsible for setting up Apache, or whichever media server you’re using, to serve the admin files.

 The admin files live in (django/contrib/admin/static/admin) of the Django distribution.

 We strongly recommend using django.contrib.staticfiles to handle the admin files (along with a Web server as outlined in the previous section; this means using the collectstatic management command to collect the static files in STATIC_ROOT, and then configuring your Web server to serve STATIC_ROOT at STATIC_URL), but here are three other approaches:

 - Create a symbolic link to the admin static files from within your document root (this may require +FollowSymLinks in your Apache configuration).

 - Use an Alias directive, as demonstrated above, to alias the appropriate URL (probably STATIC_URL + admin/) to the actual location of the admin files.

 - Copy the admin static files so that they live within your Apache document root.

 Django provides a handler to allow Apache to authenticate users directly against Django’s authentication backends.
 See the mod_wsgi authentication documentation.

 If you’re taking advantage of the internationalization features of Django (see Internationalization and localization) and you intend to allow users to upload files, you must ensure that the environment used to start Apache is configured to accept non-ASCII file names.
 If your environment is not correctly configured, you will trigger UnicodeEncodeError exceptions when calling functions like os.path() on filenames that contain non-ASCII characters.